attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 10 is even, so the next number is n / 2, that is 10 / 2 = 5
 5 is odd, so the next number is 3 * n + 1, that is 3 * 5 + 1 = 16
 and so on until 1...

+# Week 14

+## Day 1

+Write a Javascript function that checks if a string contains all unique characters.
+Return true if all the characters are unique or false if it contains duplicate characters.

+For example, ansal contains two a and hence the function should return false for it. arkesh contains no repeated character and hence the function should return true.

+You can treat small case and big case of same characters as different characters.